 cv_test_roc_auc = np.empty((n_folds, len(C_vals)))

-Next, we'll store the arrays of true and false positives rates and thresholds that go along with each of these testing ROC AUC scores, in a list of lists.
+Next, we'll store the arrays of true and false positive rates and thresholds that go along with each of these testing ROC AUC scores, in a list of lists.

 Note

 This is a convenient way to store all this information, as a list in Python can contain any kind of data, including another list.
 Here, each item in the list of lists will be a tuple holding the arrays of TPR, FPR, and the thresholds for each of the folds, for each of the C values.
 This should be more obvious when we access these arrays later in order to examine them.